Matrix374/csi_media_test/readme.md

 2. Numbers are stored as strings in Database separated by ","

 ## Possible Extensions in the Future
+1. Refactors (Removing repeated code and making sure that code sticks to their relevant files/classes following SOLID Principles)
-1. List all Numbers from the Database in a Table which the user can click to send them to `Home/RetrieveNumber/{id}`
+3. List all Numbers from the Database in a Table which the user can click to send them to `Home/RetrieveNumber/{id}`
-2. Form Validation
+4. Form Validation
-3. Time Taken Diagnostics
+5. Time Taken Diagnostics